There is an internal reward or satisfying feeling we get whenever we are making progress in life.

 - Develop overall health and wellness.
 Any improvements we make cannot be focused on one area or aspect of ourselves only.
 We should give attention to our overall well-being, which means we have to give focus to the spiritual, mental, emotional and physical aspect of ourselves.
 This may involve developing a regular meditation practice or doing things that involve looking at every aspect of ourselves.

 - Grow your confidence.
 What we’re willing or not willing to do in life is directly related to our self-confidence.
 We develop confidence whenever we successfully survive risks we take in life.
-In order in develop confidence, we must we willing to take risks, which means we must have the competence to take those risks.
+In order in develop confidence, we must be willing to take risks, which means we must have the competence to take those risks.
 This cycle of confidence, risks and competence is what will lead to drastic improvements in our results.

 - Clarify your priorities in life.
 Our desire to improve has to lead to outcomes.
 One way we know what outcomes we want is to be clear on what our priorities are.
 A simple way to clarify our priorities is to create a plan for our lives.
 This plan should tell us exactly where we want to go and what we must do to get there.
 That will determine what areas to focus on to improve.

 - Reconnect with someone who inspired and encouraged you in the past.
-We’ve all had people who have made a positive difference in our lives but we may have lost touch with them.
+We’ve all had people who’ve made a positive difference in our lives but we may have lost touch with them.
 Bringing back people who’ve supported us in the past can lead to the formation of new relationships, which can help us in the present moment and in the future.

 - Speak to strangers more often.
 Most people are programmed to avoid strangers, sometimes for valid reasons especially if it has to do with personal safety.
 However, if we consider it from a different perspective, strangers can often provide us with valuable insights and ideas that can lead to an outcome a lot faster.
 Strangers can also teach us things that we may not currently know, which can lead to major improvements in our lives.